 The Department Chair uses the information described above to calculate recommended merit salary increases for each Department Faculty member.
-Each member of the FAC receives a summary report indicating suggested increases for all members of the Faculty, broken down into two categories: (1) scholarly activities and (2) teaching and service activities.
+Each member of the FAC receives a summary report indicating suggested increases for all members of the Faculty, broken down into three categories and distributed as follows: (1) scholarly (50%), (2) teaching (30%), and (3) service (20%) activities.
 The FAC will then discuss the proposed merit increases and advise the Department Chair accordingly.